jordan52/sites/markdown/resume.md

 September 2011 - Present

-* Lead the validation team for the lab's FDA CFR Part 11 system validation effort
-* Aligned processes for FDA compliance including CFR Part 11 and GCP certification
-* Designed and implemented various projects to support neuroimaging and imaging informatics research
+Designed and implemented various projects to support neuroimaging and imaging informatics research.

+* Lead the lab's FDA CFR Part 11 validation team to certify the system for use as the primary informatics platform in a multi-site Alzheimer's study.
-* Participated in a full lifecycle effort to bring the lab up to compliance to run regulated clinical trials
+* Participated in a full lifecycle effort to bring the lab up to FDA compliance including CFR Part 11 and GCP certification which allowed the lab to run regulated clinical trials eliminating the need for a costly, third-party clinical research organization.
-* Authored software development SOP's

-Technologies Used: Java, Hibernate, Spring, Python, Javascript, AJAX
+* Maintained and enhanced the open source imaging informatics platform, XNAT, as part of an 8 person team in an agile environment.

 Analyst II, Architect, Developer, Project Manager
 ----------------------------------------------------